-The most important thing to do before buying a pool is to conduct some preliminary research on pool styles, special features and any specific needs you have.
+The most important thing to do before buying a pool is to conduct some preliminary research on pool styles, special pool water features and any specific needs you have.
 Being informed before visiting or meeting with a pool builder ensures you are well-versed and can ask meaningful questions.

 Create an inspiration book.
-Often times it’s difficult to put your ideas into words, so pull pictures of pool styles you like, including shape, water color and special features.
+Often times it’s difficult to put your ideas into words, so pull pictures of pool styles you like, including shape, water color and special pool water features.
 This gives your pool designer a good sense of what you’re interested in and how to incorporate your style into the swimming pool design.

 What shape of pool best fits your needs?
 Swimming pool design is critical to the overall aesthetic and functionality you’re trying to achieve.